dunkelfrosch/phpcoverfish/README.md

 ## Usage

-To call coverfish from your shell after installation use the following two mode's:
+To call coverfish from your shell after installation use the following two modes:
 *if you bound coverfish in your symfony application, composer will be create a symbolic link inside your bin/ directory so you can call this tool like others (phpunit, ...) from this path directly.*